shramee/starklings-cairo1/exercises/modules/readme.md

 # Modules

-Modules allow creating individual scopes and organise your code better.
+Modules allow for the creation of individual scopes and better organization of your code.
 Read about [modules in cairo book](https://book.cairo-lang.org/ch07-02-defining-modules-to-control-scope.html).

-Here's some code to show modules at play,
+Here's some code to show modules at play.

 ## Declaring modules

-Modules can be declared in two ways,
+Modules can be declared in two ways:

 | Code            | Description                  |
 | --------------- | ---------------------------- |